The Gold Medal is the AIA East Tennessee Chapter’s highest honor.

 The documentation should be submitted as a single PDF file addressed to the Board President and shall include the following:

-- Nomination shall be submitted as a single PDF file, addressed to the Board President explaining the nomination.
+- The nomination shall be submitted as a single PDF file, addressed to the Board President explaining the nomination.
 Upload the pdf via the form below.

-- Nominations must be submitted by August 10th at 5pm via the form below.
-If you have any issues accessing or utilizing the nomination form, please email [email protected]
+- Nominations must be submitted by August 11th at 5pm via the form below.
+If you have any issues accessing or utilizing the nomination form, please email [email protected].

 - Nomination letter summarizing the candidate’s contributions (maximum one page)

-- Brief biography of the candidate (maximum two pages)
+- A brief biography of the candidate (maximum two pages)

 - Statement or list of the candidate’s achievements and awards (maximum two pages)